galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 > >
 > > 1.
 Three of the bacteria pathogen genes with a **VF** identified by the **VFDB** that are common in both samples are with the following accession number: **NP_461810**, **NP_461809** and **NP_459541**
 > > 2. **AAF98391** is only found in Barcode 10 sample and **NP_460360** is only found in Barcode 11 sample
 > > 3.
-Both samples are spiked with the same species of the pathogen; Salmonella enterica, but not the same strain. `Barcode10_Spike2` sample is spiked with **Enterica** strain and `Barcode11_Spike2b` with Houtenae strain.
+Both samples are spiked with the same species of the pathogen; _S. enterica_, but not the same strain. `Barcode10_Spike2` sample is spiked with **_S. enterica_** strain and `Barcode11_Spike2b` with _S. enterica subsp. houtenae_ strain.
 This can be the main cause of the most similarities and the few difference found bacteria pathogen genes between both of the samples.
 Other factors such as the time and location of the sampling may cause other differences.
 By knowing the metadata of the samples inputted for the tools in real life we can understand what actually happened.
 We can have samples with no pathogen found then we start detecting genes from the 7th or 8th sample, then we can identify where and when the pathogen entered the host, and stop the cause of that
 > >
 > {: .solution}
 {: .question}